TokaiApp/Screenshot2Code/README.md

 (1) Your friend sends you a code screenshot message, but you want the code instead.
 (2) The educational website you're looking at uses code images instead of code.
 (3) The reference website you're using doesn't allow for copying text to your clipboard.
-(4) You're taking notes for a programming class and you take a screenshot.
+(4) You're taking notes for a programming class and you take a screenshot of code in a YouTube tutorial.
 (5) The code you're looking at is too long to copy and paste to your clipboard.
 (6) The code you copied to your clipboard was overwritten by a more recent copy.
 (7) The CS textbook you're reading is a scanned PDF file that doesn't allow copy-paste.